duyler/docs/pages/en/docs/event-bus.md

 * MainResume - occurs before control returns to action.
 If no handlers are defined for the state and a callback function was passed to `Fiber::suspend()`, it will be run and the callback function's return value will be summarized into the action context.
 * MainAfter - occurs after the action is completed
 * MainEmpty - occurs if task queue is empty
+* MainUnresolved - occurs if the task could not be allowed to execute
 * MainEnd - occurs when the task queue is empty and all actions are completed (only achievable in `Mode::Queue` mode)

 **States in the context of an action (within Fiber):**